He korero whakarapopoto

 Cremation is burning of the body, usually in a furnace at a crematorium.
 Ashes are given to family members, who bury them, scatter them or keep them in a casket.

-The first cremation in New Zealand was not until 1909.
-It has become more frequently used from the 1960s, and in the early 2010s around 70% of bodies were cremated.
+The first cremation in New Zealand took place in 1909.
+The method was more frequently used from the 1960s, and in the early 2010s around 70% of bodies were cremated.
 Some religions do not allow cremation.

 Sometimes people have their pets cremated after they have died.

 Voluntary euthanasia is when a person suffering from an incurable disease asks someone to help them die.
 Some people are in favour of euthanasia because they believe it gives people the right to die with dignity and without pain.
 Those against euthanasia believe it devalues human life.
-Euthanasia is illegal in New Zealand.
-In the 21st century a number of high profile court cases highlighted issues relating to assisted dying.
-There were also attempts to make assisted dying legal in certain circumstances.
-In June 2017 MP David Seymour introduced the End of Life Choice Bill designed to give people with a terminal illness or a grievous and irremediable medical condition the option of requesting assisted dying.
-In 2018 the Justice Select Committee was considering submissions on this legislation.
-Parliament is due to vote on the Bill in late 2018.
+In the 21st century a number of high-profile court cases highlighted issues relating to assisted dying.
+There were several attempts to make assisted dying legal in certain circumstances.
+This came about in 2021.